m0xte/rmq-loan-demonstration/README.md

 4. Install redis-server in WSL
 5. Start redis-server in WSL
 6. Set both projects to run
-7. Run as many of the QuoteServer instances as you need to scale!
+7. Run as many of the QuoteProvider project instances as you need to scale!

 ## To use: